Northeast Maglev: Washington, D.C. to Baltimore

-The first leg of the Northeast Maglev would connect Washington, D.C., and Baltimore, with a stop at Baltimore-Washington International (BWI) Airport.
+The first leg of the Northeast Maglev would connect Washington, D.C., and Baltimore, with a stop at BWI Airport.

-The first leg would be approximately 75 percent underground, and require a guideway (track) and three stations, a rolling stock storage depot, maintenance facility, power substations, ventilation plants, and an operations facility.
+The first leg would be approximately 75% underground, and require a guideway (track) and three stations, a rolling stock storage depot, maintenance facility, power substations, ventilation plants, and an operations facility.

 In December 2018, the Federal Railroad Administration released an Alternatives Report that identified two alignments that run along Baltimore-Washington Parkway to be carried forward as part of the more detailed Draft Environmental Impact Statement (DEIS) assessment process.
 The DEIS is a detailed analysis of the remaining options as they compare to the baseline, which is a 'no-build' option.
 The Alternatives Report also identified multiple station locations to be considered as part of the DEIS.
 In Baltimore, potential station locations include Cherry Hill in south Baltimore and a separate location closer to Baltimore's Inner Harbor at Camden Yards.
 Proposed stations in Washington, D.C., include locations below New York Avenue, to the west and east of Mt.
 Vernon Square.